 - Vision changes

-- Rarely, brain, liver and eye disease
+- Rarely, other brain, liver and eye disease

 The following tests help in confirming the diagnosis of BK virus infection:

 - BKV blood test or urine test

-- Presence of decoy cells in urine
+- Urinary abnormalities such as presence of decoy cells in urine

-- Biopsy of kidneys
+- Biopsy of kidney